miltondp/k99_courses/cis_522/classes/02_07-week4/README.md

     * this makes good initialization less important
     * the most common practice is to put the normalization in between the linear layers and activation functions

+Regularization:
+* key for deep learning
+* modern neural nets, with as many weights as data points, "should" overfit, but they don't
+  * deep learning often usese more parameters than observations
+* lowest test errors come from giant networks with lots of regularization
+  * best is combine different regularizations
+  * bias/variance trade off
+    * bias is training error
+    * variance is test error (roughly)
+* generalization and overfitting
+* GPT-3 (175B params trained on 500 billion words)
+  * it does not overfilt, but it memorizes

+* regularization is shrinkage, shrinkage is regularization
+* the smaller the weights in the model, the more you generalize
+* smaller weights underperform on the train, but can do very well on the teset set

+early stopping:
+  * this is one of the easiest ways to regularize
+  * initialize with small weights
+  * these weights get bigger and bigger as we do gradient descent
+  * so stop when they are the "optimal" size, that is, when validation accuracies do not increase over epochs
+  * but **it doesn't solve the problem of local variance** (i.e., accuracy can be very volatile between epochs)
+    * to overcome this, we also save the best model based on the val loss/accuracy for use on test data

+* dropout is another regularization techniques
+  * it sort of samples different networks
+  * and does a sort of ensembling of them
+  * adds lots of noise, but prevents overfitting
+  * enforces distributed representation

 ### 02/09

 * Chernoff bound